 - You get a job, change jobs, or lose your job.

-- Your living arrangements or other circumstances change in anyway that may affect your household income or legal issue.
+- Your living arrangements or other circumstances change in any way that may affect your household income or legal issue.
+This includes pregnancy.

-You are expected to communicate your needs to organization staff and volunteers as quickly as possible, understanding that the organization may not be able to satisfy last minute requests.
+Communicate your needs to organization staff and volunteers as quickly as possible, understanding that the organization may not be able to satisfy last-minute requests.

 While various organizations can connect you with a lawyer volunteering their time, these organizations do not control costs set by others, including court filing fees, constable costs, witness fees, copy costs, or the fees of professionals appointed by a court to provide services in your case.
 If these or other similar costs arise in your case and cannot be waived, you will most likely be responsible for paying them, depending on the organization.